Sausage making: Curing salts

 When using cure, it is very important to never exceed the recommended amount of 2.5 grams of Prague powder #1 in 1 kilogram of meat (4 ounces/100 pounds).
 Equivalently this is 10 mL for 4.5 kg (2 teaspoons for 10 pounds).
 Note that the maximum allowable amount of sodium nitrite and potassium nitrite is governed by regulations and is limited to 7 grams per 45 kg (0.25 ounces per 100 pounds) of chopped meat.
 Since Prague powder #1 is a 1:15 dilution (in 0.45 kg of Prague powder #1 30 grams is sodium nitrite and 425 grams are common table salt), we get the proper amount at a rate of 114 grams added to 45 kg of meat.

 Sodium nitrate and potassium nitrate are limited to 1.7 gram per kilogram (2.75 ounces per 100 pounds).

 Sodium and potassium nitrite are quite toxic to humans with the lethal dose being about 4 grams.
 As little as 22 mg/kg of body weight can cause death.
 This is about 2.2 grams for a body mass of 100 kg.
 Thus, there is enough sodium nitrite in 2 ounces of Prague powder #1 to kill a person.

 Morton's Tenderquick is the brand name of another formulation of sodium nitrite, with salt and sugars added.
 It is not the same concentration as either "Prague powder #1 or #2".
 Since certainty about the amount of nitrite present in a recipe is essential for safety, one cannot take a recipe designed for Prague powder and simply substitute like amounts of such products as Morton's Tenderquick.
 To do so would invite the risk of botulism poisoning.
 Similarly, one cannot just substitute Prague powder #1 in place of Morton's Tenderquick.
 For any such substitutions, one must calculate the exact amount of nitrite required and make the proper adjustments.

+Spices

 Note: The volume-to-weight ratio applies to the herbs and spices only.
 This in no way indicates the particular amount for a given recipe.